csariyildiz/csariyildiz.github.io/_posts/technical/english-english/text-list/2023-09-15-hp-5406-switch-examination.md

 Considering potential blockages, the switch might employ Port Security or Spanning Tree Protocol (STP).
 To examine this:

-* To check if port security is active and triggered (e.g., a violation occurred), I utilize the command: "show port-security <port-number>" on an HP ProCurve switch like the HP 5406.
+* To check if port security is active and triggered (e.g., a violation occurred), I utilize the command: `show port-security <port-number>` on an HP ProCurve switch like the HP 5406.
 * Regarding STP, ports can temporarily be in a "blocking" state as part of the convergence process to prevent loops.
 To assess the STP status on a port, I use: "show spanning-tree <port-number>."

 After verification, it appears that the port is not blocked by either Port Security or Spanning Tree Protocol.